Shopping Cart

 Posted by Lara Schimweg on

-Conventional cosmetic products contain some ingredients that can trigger rosacea, such as mineral oil, silicone or synthetic fragrances.
-So if I have rosacea, should I rather Use natural cosmetics ?
+Conventional cosmetic products contain several ingredients that can trigger rosacea, such as mineral oil, silicone, or synthetic fragrances.
+Should I therefore avoid these products if I have rosacea?
+Use natural cosmetics ?

 What is rosacea?

-Rosacea, or couperose, is a skin disease that is accompanied by redness of the face and often also by inflammatory papules and pustules .
-The first symptoms usually only appear in the mid or late 20s.
-Many people have not necessarily had skin problems before in their youth.
+Rosacea, also known as couperose, is a skin condition characterized by facial redness and often accompanied by inflammatory papules and pustules .
+The first symptoms usually appear in the mid- to late twenties.
+Many sufferers did not necessarily have skin problems during their youth.

 How is rosacea treated?

-When treating rosacea, it is particularly important to avoid triggers in cosmetics, diet or the environment.
-Rosacea triggers can worsen the redness and other symptoms.
-The severity of the triggers is very individual.
-Some people with couperose can tolerate some of the known triggers.
+When treating rosacea, it is particularly important to avoid triggers in cosmetics, diet, or the environment.
+Rosacea triggers can worsen redness and other symptoms.
+The severity of the triggers varies greatly from person to person.
+Some people with rosacea can even tolerate some of the known triggers.

-Depending on the severity, there are also drug or surgical therapies.
+Depending on the severity, there are also drug-based or surgical therapies available.

 Rosacea care: No more redness - finally inflammation-free skin

 The following advantages and disadvantages of natural cosmetics for rosacea are very general.
-In principle, all ingredients from natural cosmetics can also be found in conventional products.
+Basically, all ingredients in natural cosmetics can also be found in conventional products.
 The reverse is not true.
 This means that all arguments against natural cosmetics can also apply to conventional products.

-On the other hand, natural cosmetics can also be produced in a completely different way, so that the negative properties of natural cosmetics are eliminated.
+On the other hand, natural cosmetics can also be produced in a completely different way, thus eliminating the negative properties of natural cosmetics.
 We have proven this with Xeno.

-Natural cosmetics are made from natural ingredients Natural cosmetics: Are all products really compatible?
+Natural cosmetics are made from natural ingredients.
+Natural cosmetics: Are all products truly safe?

 Switching to natural cosmetics: 4 steps to your natural cosmetics for sensitive skin

-• Real natural cosmetics do not contain some of the trigger factors that can occur in conventional cosmetics.
-These include cortisone, perfume, PEG, parabens, mineral oil, urea or silicones.
+• Genuine natural cosmetics inherently avoid certain trigger factors that can be found in conventional cosmetics.
+These include cortisone, perfume, PEGs, parabens, mineral oil, urea, and silicones.

 • Some natural ingredients that are also used in natural cosmetics, such as green tea , oats, horse chestnut or licorice root , are very suitable for rosacea.

-• Has nothing directly to do with rosacea: natural cosmetics are more sustainable than conventional cosmetics.
+• It has nothing directly to do with rosacea: natural cosmetics are more sustainable than conventional cosmetics.

-However, many ingredients that are commonly found in natural cosmetics can also be trigger factors for rosacea and couperose:
+However, many ingredients commonly found in natural cosmetics can also be trigger factors for rosacea and couperose:

-• Natural fragrances such as essential oils (eg linalool) and flower hydrolates such as rose water or witch hazel are not only strong allergens but can also significantly intensify rosacea.
-Essential oils are also not a healthy idea for people without rosacea because they become a stressor when they come into contact with sunlight and generate free radicals.
-This means stress for rosacea as well as for any other skin.
+• Natural fragrances , such as essential oils (e.g., linalool) and floral hydrosols, like rose water or witch hazel water, are not only strong allergens but can also significantly worsen rosacea.
+Even for people without rosacea, essential oils are not a healthy choice because, when exposed to sunlight, they become stressors and generate free radicals.
+This is stressful for both rosacea sufferers and all other skin types.
 In the long term, essential oils can also trigger contact allergies.

 All-rounder or myth: Is rose water good for the skin?

-• Alkaline cosmetics: Many natural cosmetic products do not match the pH value of the skin.
-This is between 5 and 6.
-Some natural cosmetic products, e.g. soaps, have a pH value of 8 or higher.
-This attacks the skin's protective acid mantle and makes it more susceptible to germs.
-Soaps also contain very harsh surfactants, which dry out the skin even more.
-It is often claimed that particularly greasy natural soaps do not have a drying effect on the skin.
+• Alkaline cosmetics: Many natural cosmetic products do not match the skin's pH value, which is between 5 and 6.
+Some natural cosmetic products, such as soaps, have a pH value of 8 or higher.
+This attacks the skin's protective acid mantle , making it more susceptible to germs.
+Soaps also contain very harsh surfactants, which further dry out the skin.
+It is often claimed that particularly rich natural soaps do not dry out the skin.
 Unfortunately, this is not the case.
-The same applies to soaps that are supposedly specially made for sensitive skin: these should not be used if you have rosacea.
-Soap is not a mild way of cleansing your face .
+The same applies to soaps supposedly formulated for sensitive skin: these should also not be used by people with rosacea.
+Soap is not a gentle way to cleanse the face .

-• Drying alcohols : Natural cosmetics are usually preserved with alcohol.
-Many alcohols dry out the skin and can irritate it.
+• Drying alcohols : Natural cosmetics are often preserved with alcohol.
+Many alcohols dry out the skin and can therefore irritate it.

-• Unprocessed (vegetable or animal) oils and fats: Rosacea skin can start to sweat under a layer of oil.
-This build-up of heat can lead to excessive blood circulation and the skin becoming very red.
-This causes what is known as a flush.
-Here you can find out more about the advantages and disadvantages of oils.
+• Unprocessed (plant or animal) oils and fats: Under a layer of oil, rosacea-prone skin can begin to sweat.
+This heat buildup can lead to excessive blood flow and intense redness of the skin, resulting in what is known as flushing.
+Here you can learn more about the advantages and disadvantages of oils.

-• Mechanical peelings contain much too large, sharp-edged peeling grains that can injure your skin.
-Micro-tears can appear in your skin that you cannot see with the naked eye.
-And these are ideal entry points for germs that can cause inflammation.
-This also includes clay/healing clay or products with salt or sugar grains.
+• Mechanical scrubs contain excessively large, sharp-edged exfoliating particles that can damage your skin.
+They can create micro-tears in your skin that are invisible to the naked eye.
+These are ideal entry points for germs, which can lead to inflammation.
+This also applies to clay/healing clay products or those containing salt or sugar granules.

-• Fruit acids: Pineapple, papaya, hibiscus extract and other fruit acids act like strong chemical peels (which are not particularly suitable for couperose), but with the additional disadvantage that the natural acid content can vary greatly.
-These products can therefore be far too acidic for the skin in individual cases - especially in the case of rosacea.
+• Fruit acids: Pineapple, papaya, hibiscus extract, and other fruit acids act like strong chemical peels (which are not particularly suitable for couperose), but with the added disadvantage that the natural acid content can vary greatly.
+These products can therefore be far too acidic for the skin in some cases – especially for those with rosacea.

-I first became aware of my rosacea when I tried to completely switch my skin care and makeup to natural cosmetics .
-Suddenly my skin turned red and I got spots.
-Not typical hormonal spots, but small red pustules.
+I first became aware of my rosacea when I tried to switch my skincare and makeup completely to natural cosmetics .
+Suddenly my skin turned red and I got pimples.
+Not typical hormonal pimples, but small red pustules.

-When I went back to using my conventional pharmacy products, which I had never changed for years, the nightmare suddenly stopped.
-My skin was fine again, but I personally didn't feel comfortable supporting brands that tested on animals and used unsustainable ingredients.
+When I went back to using my usual pharmacy products, which I hadn't changed in years, the problem suddenly disappeared.
+My skin was fine again.
+However, I personally felt uncomfortable supporting brands that conduct animal testing and use unsustainable ingredients.
 It was a real dilemma for me.

-Many have given up and are of the opinion that natural cosmetics do not work for rosacea.
-And if you look at the natural cosmetics market, you quickly notice that it is almost impossible to find products that do not contain the triggers mentioned.
-Some niche brands have already stopped using essential oils or have at least reduced their use - but the problem usually remains with the plant oils that are used carelessly for rosacea, flower hydrolates instead of water, fruit acids, the pH value, the stimulating extracts, etc.
+Many have given up, believing that natural cosmetics don't work for rosacea.
+And if you look at the natural cosmetics market, you quickly realize that it's almost impossible to find products that don't contain the aforementioned triggers.
+Some niche brands are now foregoing essential oils altogether or at least reducing their use – however, the problem of plant oils, flower hydrosols instead of water, fruit acids, pH levels, stimulating extracts, etc., often used without consideration for rosacea usually remains.

-But that's not because it's fundamentally impossible to produce natural cosmetics that are compatible with rosacea.
+This isn't because it's fundamentally impossible to produce tolerable natural cosmetics for rosacea.
 Just because many natural substances are irritating to the skin doesn't mean they have to be used.
-A different way of thinking is needed to produce natural cosmetics for rosacea and sensitive skin.
-That's why our philosophy is that all Xeno products should be as compatible as possible for all skin types.
+It requires a different mindset to create natural cosmetics for rosacea and sensitive skin.
+That's why it's part of our philosophy that all Xeno products should be as well-tolerated as possible by all skin types.

 Facial care for rosacea with natural cosmetics

-There are good alternatives to plant oils in natural cosmetics: Caprylic/Capric Triglyceride , squalane and lecithin are obtained from plants and processed in such a way that they correspond to or are very similar to the fat in the skin.
-This allows the skin to fully absorb these oils if it lacks fat.
-As an ingredient in natural cosmetic creams, these oils can protect your skin from moisture loss.
-However, couperose creams should be very light and contain a large amount of water with moisturizers such as hyaluronic acid or glycerin .
+There are good alternatives to plant oils in natural cosmetics: Caprylic/Capric Triglycerides , squalane , and lecithin are plant-derived and processed to closely resemble or match the natural oils in the skin.
+This allows the skin to fully absorb these oils, especially if its own oil is lacking.
+These oils, when used in natural cosmetic creams, can protect your skin from moisture loss.
+However, creams specifically formulated for couperose should be very light and contain a high proportion of water along with moisturizing agents such as hyaluronic acid or glycerin .

-For mild preservation , there are moisturizing alcohols that are also well tolerated by rosacea: one of these is the fatty alcohol pentylene glycol .
-It naturally moisturizes your skin and has a preservative effect at the same time.
-Pentylene glycol is very mild and extremely well tolerated even by very sensitive skin and is therefore recommended for rosacea.
+For gentle preservation , there are moisturizing alcohols that are also well-tolerated by rosacea: One example is the fatty alcohol pentylene glycol .
+It naturally moisturizes your skin while simultaneously acting as a preservative.
+Pentylene glycol is very mild and extremely well-tolerated, even by very sensitive skin, and is therefore recommended for rosacea.

 Pentylene Glycol Pentylene Glycol: mild preservative for sensitive skin